Home » Magazine Directory » Vintage Magazines Page 1

 Cosmopolitan began in NY City as a family magazine, in 1886.
 By the early 1890s it was a leading fiction magazine, with stories by top authors.
 William Randolph Hearst bought Cosmopolitan in 1905, after which it continued to feature top fiction authors as well as investigative pieces and other nonfiction.

 In 1965 Helen Gurley Brown became chief editor, and radically changed Cosmopolitan.
 A feminist who wished to erase the stigma of unmarried women having sex, ‘Cosmo’ was transformed into a racy, contentious, and highly successful magazine for single career women. – info from Wikipedia.
-Old Cosmopolitan magazines, Cosmopolitan back issues online free.
-Old magazines online free.
-1950s magazine pdf.
-Vintage magazine archive.
-Free old magazines download.
+These old pdf Cosmopolitan magazines were significant in the history of American culture.

 1901-1927